 We seriously started thinking about moving out of LA.
-One option was to go to a New York neighborhood in Queens, Brooklyn and around.
+One option was to go to New York neighborhood like Queens, Brooklyn and around.
 (I used to live in Brooklyn, and not only does Bill love NY, he also has a grown son living there.)

 Almost two months went by and I received a notification from the website Trulia saying that there was a new house in the market that seemed to fit into what we had been looking for.